 Welcome to our Asobi Sport™ Family Fitness Safety Guidelines.
-Whether you’re attending our classes or using our products, we want you to enjoy these exercises and feel empowered while you get fit with your kids.
+We’re excited for you to enjoy these exercises offered on our YouTube Channel, Blog Posts, or Facebook Page.
+We hope they empower to get fit with your kids.
 We do caution that by choosing to join us, you are agreeing to do these exercises at your own risk.
 Please pay attention to the following Asobi Sport™ Babywearing Rules so you can ensure your family’s safety:

 • Rule #1: Talk to your doctor before starting any exercise program.

 • Rule #2: Read your Carrier’s Manual and decide if these Exercises are right for You and your Baby.

 • Rule #3: Always Look, Listen and Feel for Baby’s Breathing.

 • Rule #4: Pay attention to Baby’s head position and make sure Baby’s neck is always supported.